What? Shara Raizel has written a non-Digimon fan fic? :O Good Gracious! XD

 "Who's your new friend Hagrid?" a soft voice asked in the same language.

-A rather tall old man, possibly the oldest looking man Edward had ever seen, appeared from behind the giant's great bulk.
-He was dressed in purple star pattered robes and wore a matching hat.
+A tall old man, possibly the oldest looking man Edward had ever seen, appeared from behind the giant's great bulk.
+He was dressed in purple star patterned robes and wore a matching hat.
 He had a long well kept silvery beard and wore half-moon spectacles on a crooked nose in front of stunning blue eyes.

 "Says 'is name is Edward Elric, Professor," Hagrid replied promptly.

 "Ah," was all the old man said, smiling as he looked at Edward over the rims of his glasses.
-"Would you care to join us for a drink Mister Elric?
+"Would you care to join us for a drink, Mister Elric?
 I'm buying."

 Edward felt that it would be rude to say no, so he reluctantly agreed.
 He was ushered into a pub called the Three Broomsticks behind the old man by Hagrid and sat down with them at a private booth.
 They ordered a drink called Butterbeer and were served by a lovely woman who turned out to be the proprietor of the place, Madame Rosmerta.
 The old man promptly paid her and wished her a good evening.
-He handed out the drinks and Edward took his eagerly, realizing just how thirsty he was once he saw how good the drink looked and smelled.
+He handed out the drinks and Edward took his eagerly, realizing just how thirsty he was after seeing how good the drink looked and smelled.
 It tasted even better.

 "Thank you, ah…" Edward paused looking at the old man.